- TABLE OF CONTENTS

 The photo shows Mau Mau terrorists who were caught by the King's African Rifles soldiers.

 Well, this was 1958, and the Mau Mau "Emergency" was official declared over.
 The Mau Mau had supposedly disbanded.
-The barbed wire went down, and the African British guards went away, and life went back to normal, sort of.
+The barbed wire came down, and the African British guards went away, and life went back to normal, sort of.
 We were told there were many former Mau Mau in the area who had returned to normal life, but they could still be dangerous.
 That is why our principal, Pa Herb, wanted us to stay near the school.
-I only learned recently, about sixty years later from a book on the Mau Mau era, that there were Mau Mau who were in those forests until they received amnesty from the British Government in 1962.
+I only learned recently, about sixty years later from a book on the Mau Mau era, that there were Mau Mau who were in that forest I rode through until they received amnesty from the British Government in 1962.
 Keep that thought please.
+It also explains the concern on the face of my new Kikuyu friend.

 So, the Africans on and around the truck began shouting at each other rather impatiently trying to discover a plan to get the truck out of the mud without unloading it.